 Find the eclipse-escet.ini file.
 By default, it is located in your Eclipse ESCET installation directory, except for macOS, where instead it is in the EclipseESCET-vNNN.app/Contents/Eclipse directory, with vNNN the version number, inside the Eclipse ESCET installation directory.
-Modify the last line (usually -Xmx4g).
-Replace it by the following to change the maximum available memory from 4 GiB to 8 GiB:
+Add the following line to the file, as its new last line, to change the maximum available memory to 32 GiB:

--Xmx8g
+-Xmx32g